For expat parents with a child aged for preschool in Spain, here’s our guide to Spanish nurseries, kindergartens, and

 - Take along a pair of soft indoor shoes for your child

 Early education can be deeply rewarding for children and parents both.
 Once kids are six years old, and they’ve finished preschool in Spain, they’ll enroll in primary education.
-For more information on how to choose a school in Spain, see Expatica’s guide to Spanish schools: local, private, bilingual and international schools.
+For more information on how to choose a school in Spain, see Expatica’s guide to Spanish schools.